 These beaches are what I imagine some of the overcrowded islands of Thailand were like 20 years ago.

-We’ve been living on Saracen Bay on the little island of Koh Rong Samloem for almost three months now, and it has been like heaven on earth (well, minus the power cuts, poisonous snakes, scorpions, and killer buffalo).
+We’ve been living on Saracen Bay on the little island of Koh Rong Samloem for almost three months now, and it has been like heaven on earth (well, minus the power cuts, poisonous snakes, scorpions, and crazy buffalo).

 Thanks to all the time we’ve been here, we now know the entire island like the back of our hand.
 We’ve been fortunate enough to visit ALL the best beaches on Koh Rong Samloem, including some secret spots that 99% of tourists never make it to.